 Accounting terms and concepts are defined and illustrated as needed to support the student’s decision-making needs throughout the workbook.
 The work is active and driven by the student’s need to answer questions as they relate to his or her inquiry.
 Upon completing this project, a student understands how to use widely available accounting and related information to systematically answer business questions.

-This product is suitable for undergraduate and graduate students in accounting and finance courses.
+This project is suitable for undergraduate and graduate students in accounting and finance courses.
 The learning activities stimulate a cross-functional, integrated application of business tools.
-Workbook tasks illustrate why and how accounting is the language of business and must be integrated with nonfinancial information to make a business decision.
-Students are required to access and use the corporate annual report, Securities and Exchange Commission (SEC) Form-10K and website analytical tools in the evaluation of their selected company.
+Workbook tasks illustrate why and how accounting is the language of business.
+Students are required to access and use the corporate annual report (Securities and Exchange Commission (SEC) Form 10-K) and the company website in the evaluation of their selected company.

 The learning experiences are active, and student driven.
 Accessing and interpreting information to arrive at a sound business decision drives the accounting and financial analysis learning process.
 NEW to this edition is students can use a downloaded Excel template where ratios are computed off cell referenced financial statement values.